-- Staff will report their concerns to the DSL Stuart Walkinshaw (in the absence of the DSL they will be reported to the Deputy DSL) Kelly Miller - Any signs of marks/injuries to a child or information a child has given will be recorded and stored securely - For children who arrive at our holiday course setting with an existing injury, a form will be completed along with the parent's/carers explanation as to how the injury happened.
+- Staff will report their concerns to the DSL Stuart Walkinshaw (in the absence of the DSL they will be reported to the Deputy DSL) Kelly Miller - Any signs of marks/injuries to a child or information a child has given will be recorded and stored securely on the companies CPOMS portal - For children who arrive at our holiday course setting with an existing injury, this will be logged on CPOMS along with the parent's/carers explanation as to how the injury happened.
 Staff will have professional curiosity around any explanations given, any concerns around existing injury's will be reported - If appropriate, any concerns/or incidents will be discussed with the parent/carer and discussions will be recorded.
 Parents will have access to these records on request in line with GDPR and data protection guidelines. - If there are queries/concerns regarding the injury/information given, then the following procedures will take place: